-Behavioral Crisis Response (BCR) team: The City of Minneapolis has established Behavioral Crisis Response (BCR) teams to respond to incidents of non-violent events involving a mental health component mental health crises.
+Behavioral Crisis Response (BCR) Tteam: The City of Minneapolis has established Behavioral Crisis Response (BCR) teams to respond to incidents of non-violent events involving a mental health crisescomponent.
 All BCR crisis responders are mental health practitioners or professionals as defined by MN Statute section 245.426, Subd.
 17 and 18.

-Crisis: An event or situation where a person's safety and health may be are threatened by behavioral health challenges, to include mental health conditions illness, intellectual or developmental disabilities, substance use, or overwhelming stressors.
+Crisis: An event or situation where a person's safety and health are may be threatened by behavioral health challenges, to include mental illnesshealth conditions, intellectual or developmental disabilities, substance use, or overwhelming stressors.
 A crisis can involve a person's perception or experience of an event or situation as an intolerable difficulty that exceeds the person's current resources and coping mechanisms and may include unusual stress in their life that renders the person unable to function as they normally would.
 The crisis may, but not necessarily, result in an upward trajectory or intensity culminating in thoughts or acts that are possibly dangerous to the person or others.

-Crisis Intervention: An attempt by a member an MPD officer to use appropriate de-escalation techniques and tactics to manage de-escalate the crisis situation, a person in crisis or refer or divert the person to other services when appropriate, and ensure the safety of everyone involved.
+Crisis Intervention: An attempt by an MPD officera member to use appropriate de-escalatione techniques and tactics to manage the crisis situationa person in crisis or, refer or divert the person to other services when appropriate, and ensure the safety of everyone involved.